Lockheed C-5 Galaxy: L-500

-Lockheed also planned a civilian version of the C-5 Galaxy, the L-500, the company designation also used for the C-5 itself.
+Lockheed planned a civil version of the C-5 Galaxy, the L-500, also the internal company designation for the C-5 itself.
 Both passenger and cargo versions of the L-500 were designed.
 The all-passenger version would have been able to carry up to 1,000 travelers, while the all-cargo version was predicted to be able to carry typical C-5 volume for as little as 2 cents per ton-mile (in 1967 dollars).
-Although some interest was expressed by carriers, no orders were placed for either L-500 version, due to operational costs caused by low fuel efficiency, a significant concern for a profit-making carrier, even before the oil crisis of the 1970s, keen competition from Boeing's 747, and high costs incurred by Lockheed in developing the C-5, and later the L-1011, which led to the governmental rescue of the company.
+An order for six L-500s and another six options was negotiated by Executive Jet Aviation (EJA) (today better known as NetJets) contingent on obtaining government permission to buy a small Montana airline, Johnson Flying Service, part of highly ambitious plans that came to nothing in the late 1960s when it was discovered that EJA was backed by the Pennsylvania Railroad, it then being illegal for a railroad to own an airline.

+Another L-500 proponent was Lamar Muse, then CEO of Universal Airlines, a US charter carrier, later the highly-successful founding CEO of Southwest Airlines.
+Muse believed the L-500 could be used to cheaply transport people with their cars.
+A cutaway model of a passenger/freight hybrid L-500 featured in Universal Airlines 1968 annual report (see External links for a link).
+Lockheed's CEO flew to Universal's Michigan headquarters to let Muse know personally when Lockheed's board decided it could not go further with the L-500, given its commitment to the Lockheed L-1011 widebody jetliner, then in development.
+Muse noted later that perhaps Lockheed made the wrong decision, given that the L-1011 was ultimately a significant financial failure.

 C-5 Shuttle Carrier

-Lockheed proposed a twin body C-5 as a Shuttle Carrier Aircraft to counter the Conroy Virtus, but the design was turned down in favor of the Boeing 747.
+Lockheed proposed a twin body C-5 as a Shuttle Carrier Aircraft to counter the Conroy Virtus, but the design (along with the normal single-body C-5 that was also considered) was turned down in favor of the low-wing Boeing 747.